joachimweyl/ops-docs/practices/0005-team-growth-tracking.md

 ### Epic - Community Building

-Improving the cohesiveness of our team will help in many ways least of which is ensuring we communicate effectively when working on projects.
-To that end, we will create the space for our team to work on community-building activities.
-Some examples of this would be:
+Improving the cohesiveness of our team will help us communicate more effectively when working on projects.
+To that end, we will create a space for our team to work on community-building activities.
+Some examples of this would
+be:

 1. DiSC training